 We are moving to a more automated licensing system, leaving you in control of your licensed employees and your monthly licence fees.

-When you make a change to your employees (or add-on modules) you’ll now be asked to confirm this change – and acknowledge any resultant change to your subscription fees.
-Read on for more details on what’s involved in the new system, and how it may affect your current AbtracOnLine subscription.
+When you make a change to your employees (or add-on modules) you will now be asked to confirm this change – and acknowledge any resultant change to your subscription fees.
+Read on for more details on what is involved in the new system, and how it may affect your current AbtracOnLine subscription.

 Employee Charge Rates in Abtrac can be as simple or as flexible as required.

 It is possible to enter unique charge rates for specific clients, jobs, projects, tasks, stages or activities.
 These unique rates will override the default charge rate for the specified employees (or in the case of activities, the rates will apply for all employees)

 Here’s how to ensure you have the right charge rates in the right location for your billing requirements.